dimasikson/audio-cleaning-deep-learning/README.md

 Below is a screenshot of the web app:

 ![](https://i.gyazo.com/7369a9176874d99eb8ce7319b1806cdd.png)

+#### Chart 3.3.
+Example screenshot of the web app I built to label the data used in this project.

 ### The way to use it:
   - draw in the bordered rectangle below the charts to label the audio